 - Ethical Theories as they apply to the field of Health Care

 - Key principles in bioethics and healthcare ethics: autonomy, beneficence, dignity.

 - Current trends in healthcare: resource allocation, legal developments, cultural changes, codes of behaviour

 - Contemporary Topical Issues.

-- — Evaluate and display a critical awareness of current trends and issues in contemporary healthcare, clinical practice and bioethical research
+- — Evaluate and display a critical awareness of current trends and issues in contemporary healthcare, clinical practice and biomedical research

 - — Demonstrate a systematic understanding of a range of ethical theories and principles operating in the field of Health Care